Ray-Way Products

 GPS Log Map (Actual Ride)

 Ray, Your ride has been approved and entered into the Iron Butt Association's certification database.
 Our pleasure Ray.
-Certification email is on its way.
 Congratulations, stay safe out there, and thanks for being a Premier Member.

 My objective for this seventh Iron Butt ride was to follow my previous IB route, but in the opposite direction.